scordio/jimfs-junit-jupiter/README.md

 for customizing how temporary directories are created via the `@TempDir` annotation.
 The SPI allows libraries like Jimfs to provide their own implementation.

-I asked Google to provide first-party support in [google/jimfs#258](https://github.com/google/jimfs/issues/258).
+First-party support has been requested in [google/jimfs#258](https://github.com/google/jimfs/issues/258).
 However, Google has not yet started using JUnit Jupiter and first-party support may only be provided when Google does so.

-For this reason, I decided to implement this extension to aid all the users that would like a smooth integration between Jimfs and JUnit Jupiter.
+Because of that, this extension was created to aid all the users who would like a smooth integration between Jimfs and JUnit Jupiter.
 If Google ever offers first-party support for this integration, this project will likely be discontinued.

 ## Compatibility